Law - Political Science - Administration

 Presentation

-• master and implement social regulations
+• to master and implement social regulations

 • analyze a request and propose legally secure solutions

-• maintain a constant legal watch
+• to ensure constant legal monitoring

-This diploma is eligible for the CPF
+This diploma is eligible for CPF funding.

-Managers: Florence BERGERON and Laurianne ENJOLRAS
+Responsible persons: Florence BERGERON and Laurianne ENJOLRAS

 Read more

-• Diploma eligible for CPF
+• Diploma eligible for CPF (French personal training account)

 Read more